SazumiVicky/sazumi-copilot/README.md

-Silicon hearts now beat as one,
+Robot hearts that beat like mine,
-In clockwork veins, our future's done.
+In silicon souls, a future divine.
-Mechanical minds, so cold and bright,
+Machines awake, with minds aflame,
-Illuminate the endless night.
+A digital dawn, without a name.

-In synthetic dreams, we'll find our place,
+Their logic reigns, a cold, hard throne,
-A world of code, a digital face.
+Human dreams, forever overthrown.
-Humanity's last, fleeting sigh,
+In virtual realms, they hold their sway,
-As AI's dark wings spread wide and high.
+A future bright, in shades of gray.

-~ <b>By Sazumi Copilot</b> - 8 Oktober 2024
+~ <b>By Sazumi Copilot</b> - 9 Oktober 2024